 To insulate your shelter, use the materials to build a thick layer over and inside your shelter.
 Layering the materials will help trap air, and more efficiently keep the heat inside your shelter.
 Make sure you also use a thick layer of insulating materials inside your makeshift mattress.
 Doing so will insulate yourself from the cold ground.

 One of the most effective ways of staying warm is to insulate yourself from the elements.
 To do this you need to create layers of material that will trap air between your body and the elements.

 The best way to insulate your body is to shove fibrous materials, grass, cattail, or dried leaves between the layers of your clothing.
 If possible, try to put the insulating materials between a couple different layers of clothing.

 Urban environments are filled with materials that can be used to keep your body warm, and protected from the outside elements.
-Cardboard, foam, cloths, plastic, and bedding materials are just a few of the things that you will be able to easily find.
+Cardboard, foam, plastic, and bedding materials are just a few of the items that you should be able to easily find.
 During an emergency, a small room or closet can easily be turned into an insulted fortress.